 Some organisations, like AgeUK Shropshire Telford & Wrekin have chosen to put copies of this photograph on their office walls – it talks to people and serves as a reminder to keep an eye out for the barriers, to question and – wherever possible – remove them.

-We introduced you to Gen Silent in the introductory page of this pack and here it is again – because it is so important and such a useful tool to use in training.
-This time we have added some ‘script’ which you can use to introduce it to your colleagues.
-The hour-length film is available for SAND to screen as well.
+This trailer to the film Gen Silent is an important and useful tool to use in training.
+We have included some ‘script’ which you can use to introduce it to your colleagues.
+The hour-length film is available to SAND for screening as well.

 In February 2012, the Shropshire Rainbow Film Festival screened a film as part of LGBT History Month.
 It is an American documentary and this was to be its UK debut – quite a coup as it is now commonly used by organisations looking at issues impacting on LGBT+ people as they age.
 The hour-long film follows a series of LGBT+ people living in and around Boston, USA and through talking to them and health & social care professionals uncovers a propensity for once confident people to go back into the closet as they age – and it starts to explore the implications of this.